 2. The two virtual machines on the source and the target must share the same storage (hard disks as well as floppy and CD/DVD images).
 This means that they either use the same iSCSI targets or that the storage resides somewhere on the network and both hosts have access to it via NFS or SMB/CIFS.

-This also means that the source and target machines cannot have any snapshots.
+This also means that neither the source nor the target machine can have any snapshots.